-The British Council has worked in partnership with the State government of Tamil Nadu, Sarva Shiksha Abhiyan, SCERT and UNICEF on various English language teacher education and development programmes in Tamil Nadu since 2007.
-These programmes have focused on improving confidence in using English and encouraging chil- centered and activity-based teaching and learning methodologies in the classrooms, in line with the state curriculum.
+The British Council has worked in partnership with the state government of Tamil Nadu, Sarva Shiksha Abhiyan (SSA), SCERT and UNICEF on various English language teacher education and development programmes in Tamil Nadu since 2007.
+These programmes have focused on improving confidence in using English and encouraging child - centered and activity-based teaching and learning methodologies in the classrooms, in line with the state curriculum.

 Tamil Nadu English Language Development Programmes